7/26/2024

 Christian Valentin

-I think generally we can speak generally about it, I would say.
-So in many securitizations as a market feature, there are call features once the nodes become a certain size.
-And clearly when we would get to those sort of levels, then we would review those securitizations.
-Because I think the structures are quite complex.
-So we would prefer not to build more on those.
-And then this will clearly come to an end at some point.
+I think generally, we can speak generally about it, I would say.
+In many securitizations, as a market feature, there are call features once the nodes become a certain size.
+And clearly, when we would get to those sort of levels, then we would review those securitizations, because I think the structures are quite complex.
+So we would prefer not to build more of those.
+And then these will clearly come to an end at some point.

 speaker